-Located right next to the Rector's Palace in Old Town, the church welcomes visitors daily from 9 a.m. to 5:30 p.m. with the exception of Sunday morning to observe mass.
-As mentioned, the treasury does charge a small entrance fee, but it is well worth the visit.
+Located right next to the Rector's Palace in Old Town, the church welcomes visitors daily from 9 a.m. to 5 p.m. from April to November, with the exception of Sunday morning to observe Mass.
+The rest of the year, it opens at 10 a.m. and closes between noon and 3 p.m.
+The treasury charges a small entrance fee, but it is well worth the visit, according to reviewers.